Quickmarble/censor/README.md

 If the input image is png or jpeg and it has an embedded colour profile, that profile will be copied into the analysis image.
+Specify `-j` to test the experimental multithreaded mode.

 Analyse a palette from an image `input.png`:
 ```